GravityKit/GravityExport-Lite/readme.txt

 = Unreleased =
 * Bugfix: Column-names now match the filters in the sortable lists.
+* Bugfix: Filters now only respond to the correct url.

 = 1.7.0 =
 * Feature: Added field filtering to the url.
 Checkout [the documentation](https://gfexcel.com/docs/filtering/) for more info.